crisbbbm/timer-bddtest/README.md

 	- The frameworks makes it easy to add a different wed driver to test with (FirFox, IE etc.)
 	- Test coverage is increased by using boundary value technique and equivalence partitioning
-	- Some short scenarios test the expected timeout, but others scenartios that are expected to run longer, focus on verifying the correct countdown.
-The number of seconds you want to wait for a scenario to run can be specified as test data in the BDD 		steps.
+	- Some short scenarios test the expected timeout, but others scenartios that run longer, focus on verifying the correct countdown.
+The number of seconds to wait for a scenario to run can be specified as test data in the BDD steps.

 5. Improvements: